dshaw/transcriptions/57-a-docker-show.md

 An image is an actual disk image.
 It generally doesn't change but you can boot a system off of an image.
 And generally when you run docker instances you run this particular image.
 A container is an image after it has been run.
 So when you run that image, if you were to log in for example, run bash touch a bunch of files, make a dir, and curl something, all those changes that you made are in the container.
 And if you want to distribute those change, you have to snapshot it to an image.
 When you snapshot it, and maybe this goes along with images, you have to give them a name, and that name is the repository.
 And that's the thing you can push and pull to the docker index.
 You're pushing and pulling repositories.
 And then there's also a concept of tags, which is a dimension along the repositories, kind of like a version number, but I seem to have kind of messed it up, I'm not sure of the best way to do that stuff, it might be very simple but I'm messing it up.
 Maybe someone else can fill it in there.

-1:00:55 - **Daniel Shaw**: You almost, word for word, nailed a question we had from Twitter, in the NodeUp contribute repo from ---, which is basically that.
+1:00:55 - **Daniel Shaw**: You almost, word for word, nailed a question we had from Twitter, in the NodeUp contribute repo from [user name], which is basically that.
 What do all these things mean?
 Can you back and forth between them?

 1:01:11 - **Niall O'Higgins**: Yeah, just to make things even more confusing, Jacob, I think now containers can also have names.
 And of course then you have container IDs and image IDs, which people may also encounter especially when you are changing tags associated with images and containers.
 So I definitely would agree that the terminology is confusing and the mental model is a little bit confusing, with that distinction between container and image.
 I'm definitely guilty of kind of using "container" and "image" interchangeably, which really annoys the docker folks if you go into their irc channel and start doing that -- calling images containers and containers images.